trikona-nagaraj/Classification-and-Prediction-of-thyroid-disease-Using-Python-Machine-Learning/README.md

 3. **Model Building**: Utilized Random Forest, K-Nearest Neighbors, and XG-Boost algorithms to build models for each cluster.
 4. **Model Evaluation**: Models were assessed using the AUC metric, with XG-Boost outperforming others with an average AUC score of 0.98.

+### Results 📈

+The results revealed that the XG-Boost model exhibited superior performance with an average AUC score of 0.98, signifying its robustness in predicting hypothyroidism.
+Both Random Forest and K-Nearest Neighbors models displayed commendable performance with average AUC scores of 0.91 and 0.92, respectively.
+The model predictions were generated in the form of a CSV file.

 ### Strengths and Limitations ⚡️🛑

 Strengths include modular coding, data validation, and transformation techniques ensuring result accuracy.
 However, limitations involve local deployment and dependency on raw data folder naming.